Learn How to use the Transform Function in Pandas (with Python code)

 Our original dataframe looks like this:

 This certainly does our work.
-But it is a multistep process and requires extra code to get the data in the form we require.
+However, it is a multistep process and requires extra code to get the data in the form we require.
 This multistep process can be resource-consuming in hackathons where time is a major constraint.

 We can solve this effectively using the transform function in Pandas.